mullangiv/DataflowPipeline/Final Project/README.md

 FastAPI : uvicorn FastAPI:app --reload

 ## Steps to run the application:

 Application is deployed on AWS.

 ## Deploying the Streamlit on AWS:

+Spin up an EC2 instance.

+Use Git Hub to clone the project on EC2

+Install dependancies using requirements.txt

+Run the commands.

 ## API 1:- Scraping(News Articles)